AutobotZee/Danish-Construction-Site-Image-Dataset/README.md

 ## data and obj files
-The data files contains configurations for running the model configurations on differet training dataset and validation set. framework used for training is Darknet avaialble on [Darknet](https://github.com/AlexeyAB/darknet)
+The data files contains configurations for running the model configurations on differet training dataset and validation set.

 1. To train data on sensor images only use obj.data
 2. To train data on sensor and web images only use obj_itr2.data